MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 ---
 title: Add and configure the timeline control in Power Apps | MicrosoftDocs
-description: "Learn how to add and configure the timeline control to use in a model-driven app" ms.custom: "" ms.date: 08/01/2023 ms.reviewer: "matp"
+description: "Learn how to add and configure the timeline control to use in a model-driven app." ms.custom: "" ms.date: 08/01/2023 ms.reviewer: "matp"